ShaneCupid/ShaneCupid/README.md

 <h4 align="left">🎓 Education Snapshot:</h4>
 <p>Currently immersing myself in Penn State's MPS in Artificial Intelligence.
 Venturing beyond, I’m also guiding small real estate entrepreneurs with AI integration into their existing workflows.</p>

-<p>Whats on my plate this semester? <strong>AI Ethics</strong>, <strong>Deep Learning</strong>, and <strong>Computer Vision</strong>:</p>
+<p>What's on my plate this semester? <strong>Natural Language Processing</strong>, <strong>Analytical Programming in Python</strong>, and <strong>Data Visualization</strong>:</p>
 <ul>
-  <li><strong>AI Ethics:</strong> Exploring the societal impacts of AI, focusing on responsible AI development, bias mitigation, and ethical decision-making in AI systems.</li>
-  <li><strong>Deep Learning:</strong> Mastering neural network architectures, including CNNs and RNNs, and applying them to complex data problems.</li>
-  <li><strong>Computer Vision:</strong> Learning to extract meaningful information from visual data, working with image processing techniques, and implementing object detection and recognition models.</li>
+  <li><strong>Natural Language Processing:</strong> Exploring statistical NLP with a focus on representation learning and deep neural networks to build end-to-end systems for tasks like question answering, language modeling, and dialogue systems.
+Hands-on projects using Keras, TensorFlow, and NLTK bring these concepts to life.</li>
+  <li><strong>Analytical Programming in Python:</strong> Developing analytics systems by applying software design principles and Python toolkits.
+The course covers techniques in data manipulation, visualization, machine learning, text analysis, and social network analysis to gain insights from complex data sets.</li>
+  <li><strong>Data Visualization:</strong> Learning to map complex, abstract information into physical representations to uncover insights from large data sets.
+The course emphasizes strategies for effective visualization to support knowledge discovery and decision-making processes.</li>
 </ul>

 <h4 align="left">📚 What else is catching my interest? </h4>
-<p>Engulfed in creative finance strategies in residential and commercial real estate</p>
+<p>Exploring innovative creative finance strategies in both residential and commercial real estate to maximize opportunities and outcomes.</p>
-<p>How I can use my developing Data Science skills to improve business processes and my invstment strategies</p>
+<p>Leveraging my growing expertise in Data Science/Engineering to streamline business processes and enhance my investment strategies.</p>
-<p>Pace Morby</p>
+<p>Developing systems and automation solutions for MaxPeak Home Solutions where I serve as the Tech Lead and COO.
+I bring a blend of technical expertise and leadership to implement cutting-edge technologies, optimize workflows, and drive operational excellence.</p>
+<p>Inspired by leaders like Pace Morby and continuously learning to push boundaries in creative finance and technology integration.</p>

 <h3 align="left">📺 YouTube Channels I Value:</h3>
 <p>Find me watching <a href="https://www.youtube.com/@lexfridman" target="_blank">Lex Fridman</a>, <a href="https://www.youtube.com/@TomBilyeu" target="_blank">Tom Bilyeu</a>, <a href="https://www.youtube.com/@19KEYS" target="_blank">19KEYS</a>, <a href="https://www.youtube.com/@EarnYourLeisure" target="_blank">Earn Your Leisure</a>, <a href="https://www.youtube.com/@ReventureConsulting" target="_blank">Reventure Consulting</a>, <a href="https://www.youtube.com/@MinorityMindsetClips" target="_blank">Minority Mindset Clips</a>, <a href="https://www.youtube.com/@biggerpockets" target="_blank">BiggerPockets</a>, and <a href="https://www.youtube.com/@MeetKevin" target="_blank">Meet Kevin</a>.</p>